 Yes.
 Each user will have unique app settings, profiles, shortcuts and scripts.
 The installation must be done under the user account, and installed as admin.

-What user, file and folder permissions are required?
+Which user, file and folder permissions are required?

 Installation requires admin privileges because of the VC redistributable installations.
 Once installed, the app can can be run as a normal user or admin.